GegznaV/ds-projects/red-wine-quality/README.md

 ### Tools

 This project uses both R 4.3.1 and Python 3.11 as the main data analysis tools.

 1) Programs [R](https://www.r-project.org/) (version 3.4.1) and RStudio (the newest version) should be installed.

 2)  Next, install the R package `renv`.
-To install it, the following R code can be used (in the R console):
+To install it, the following R code can be used (in the **R console**):
 ``` r
 install.packages("renv")
 ```

-3) To install the remaining required R packages, run the following command in the R console and wait until the process ends:
+3) To install the remaining required R packages, run the following command in the **R console** and wait until the process ends:
 ```r
 renv::restore()
 ```

 4) To run the Python code, it is recommended to create a separate virtual environment (e.g., `renv/conda-env`) and install the required Python packages there.
-Assuming that [Anaconda](https://www.anaconda.com/download) is installed, this can be accomplished by running the following commands in the terminal:
+Assuming that [Anaconda](https://www.anaconda.com/download) is installed, this can be accomplished by running the following commands in the **terminal**:

 ```bash
 conda create -p renv/conda-env python=3.11